The Short Version

 My education is in the qualitative social sciences.
 I studied sociology and anthropology as an undergraduate at Carleton College and got my Ph.D. in sociology from the University of Wisconsin-Madison.
 I was trained in writing instruction during my time in Madison, and I taught writing-instructional sociology classes there for several years.
 After I finished grad school in 2002, I taught at Colorado College and at Kenyon College, where I supervised senior thesis projects and continued to teach writing-intensive courses.

 Since then, I have helped a variety of scholars, students, authors, and organizations refine their work.
-My clients’ work has been published independently, with presses such as the University of California Press and Rutgers University Press, and in journals such as The Sociological Review, Theory and Society, and Social Science Research.
+My clients’ work has been published independently, with presses such as the University of California Press, Cambridge University Press, Rutgers University Press, and Routledge, and in journals such as The Sociological Review, Theory and Society, and Social Science Research.
 Graduate student clients have successfully defended their dissertations and received their PhDs from institutions such as the University of Texas, the University of Minnesota, the University of Southern California, and the University of Georgia.

 My interests stretch way beyond sociology and way beyond academia.
 A true child of the liberal arts, I enjoy learning about a variety of fields.
 My friends include scholars in musicology, philosophy, chemistry, psychology, archaeology, and mathematics; professionals in engineering, law, medicine, journalism, finance, music, art, design, and religion; and many parents.
 In my leisure time, I read about writing, art, music, photography, personal growth, personality, cultures, and travel; I also love memoir, Jane Austen, fantasy novels, and my etymological dictionary.
-I am an amateur artist and photographer; a nature lover, hiker, and lake-swimmer; a music fan, and a friend to dogs.
-Having lived mostly in the upper midwest, I am now settled in Austin, Texas, where I have learned to love breakfast tacos and the knowledge that if I go anywhere downtown in the evenings, someone will show up with a guitar.
+I am an amateur artist and photographer; a nature lover, hiker, and lake swimmer; a music fan, and a friend to dogs.
+Having lived mostly in the upper midwest, I’m now settled in Austin, Texas, where I pet all the dogs and have learned to love breakfast tacos.

 The Long Version